-There have been no material changes to our critical accounting policies from those discussed under the caption "Critical Accounting Policies and Estimates" in "Item 7.
+Except as discussed in the following paragraph, there have been no material changes to our critical accounting policies from those discussed under the caption "Critical Accounting Policies and Estimates" in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Annual Report.